ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson27 A wet night

-The boys put up their tent in the middle of a field and their cooked a meal over an open fire.
+The boys put up their tent in the middle of a field and they cooked a meal over an open fire.
 They told stories and songs by the campfire.
-But some time later it began to rain so their crept into their tent.
+But some time later it began to rain so they crept into their tent.
 In the middle of the night, the boys woke up.
-The tent was full of the water so their runsh outside.
+The tent was full of the water so they runshed outside.
 A stream had formed in the field and then flowed right under their tent.